Moss Point High School

 Moss Point High School is a public high school in Moss Point, Mississippi, United States.
 It is part of the Moss Point School District.

 History

 Moss Point High School was established in 1883 in a two-story schoolhouse.
 Tuition was required.
 There was also a Moss Point Academy.
-William Cole served as principal in 1930 and shot game at Pascagoula Springs.

-Magnolia High School served the area's African American students during segregation.
-W. H. Whisenton was its principal.
-Moss Point High School was white only.

-A two-story art deco school building was constructed as part of a Works Project Administration (WPA) project in 1941.
+In 1941, a two-story art deco school building was constructed on the school's campus as part of a Works Project Administration (WPA) project.

+During segregation, Moss Point High School was an all-white school.
+Magnolia High School served the area's African American students.
+Magnolia High School's team name were the Monarchs, with the school colors being purple and gold.
 Magnolia High School closed in the 1970s.
-Monarchs were the school mascot and the school colors were purple and gold.
-After desegregation Magnolia became a junior high school.
-There was a violent confrontation at Moss Point's high school and dozens of police responded.
+After desegregation Magnolia became a Junior High School.
+There was a violent confrontation at Moss Point High School and dozens of police responded.

-Jesse Jackson was photographed during a visit to the school in 1999.
+In 1999, Jesse Jackson was photographed during a visit to the school.